RijuBidani/AES128/README.md

 Key expansion involves operations on each column/32-bit word of the key from the previous round in the current round.
 The 10 subkeys are computed as follows:

-For the very first round, the operations involved are performed on the input key.
+For round 1, the operations involved are performed on the input key.
 The round 1 key is computed by computing each column one by one.
 If the input key is referred to as K(0) and split into four 32-bit words each referred to as w(i) where i starts from 0, then we can represent the input key as follows:

 K(0) = [w(0), w(1), w(2), w(3)]